 Here are some factors you can consider:

-Increase the frequency of order and decrease the volume
+Increase the frequency of orders and decrease the volume

 Instead of ordering a large amount of inventory, order smaller amounts that take less time to manufacture and ship.
 Your inventory is then replenished more frequently and more consistently.